cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 4-22.md

   - determine how to associate resumes with candidate IDs (filename would be ideal)
   - integrate parsing API with front end (so that user can upload ZIP of resume PDFs)
   - possibly add option to upload single PDF file as well
+  - map the resume parsing API output to the candidate format we have in the database

 ### Rayyan Waris
 - **Total Hours Worked: 16**